wlandau/workflowHelper/example/README.md

 )
 ```

-Finally, I plan to generate some output on the aggregated summaries.
+This ensures that there will be a data frame `mse.rds` of mean squared errors and another data frame `coef.rds` of model coefficients.
+Finally, I plan to generate the summaries.

 ```{r}
 output = c(